zulip/zulip/docs/documentation/api.md

 the page can be added using the custom `x-response-description` field in the OpenAPI definition.

+If your API endpoint doesn't return any response body--such as when it redirects the client-- you can use the `x-no-response-body` field in its response schema to not show the JSON body response example.

 ## Step by step guide

 This section offers a step-by-step process for adding documentation